-Also, you can travel via Ponant Company that leaves Papeete and completes the journey to Easter island in 13 nights.
+Also, you can travel via Ponant Company, which leaves Papeete and completes the journey to Easter Island in 13 nights.

 Easter Island’s Towering Stone Heads

-Easter Island’s towering stone heads, also called Moais, are monolithic statues that are believed to be constructed by the people of Rapa Nui.
-Most of them are head-torso figures which are known to be at least 500 years old.
+Easter Island’s towering stone heads, also called Moais, are monolithic statues believed to be constructed by the people of Rapa Nui.
+Most of them are head-torso figures known to be at least 500 years old.

-The size and weight of these towering statues ranging from 13 to 69 feet and weighing 13 to 270 tonnes.
+The size and weight of these towering statues range from 13 to 69 feet and weigh 13 to 270 tonnes.
 They seem to represent some ancestral inheritance reflecting the powers of spirituality and politics.

 UNESCO World Heritage Site

-Easter Island was designated as the UNESCO World Heritage Site in 1995 due to its unique cultural phenomenon.
+Easter Island was designated as a UNESCO World Heritage Site in 1995 due to its unique cultural phenomenon.

-- It is estimated that there are 900 statues along with more than 300 ceremonial platforms.
-Also, there are structures reflecting on various activities such as agriculture, funeral, housing, etc.
+- It is estimated that there are 900 statues, along with more than 300 ceremonial platforms.
+Also, there are structures reflecting various activities such as agriculture, funeral, housing, etc.

-- The Moais are constructed from yellow-brown lava and basalt which were then lowered down in the previously dug holes.
+- The Moais are constructed from yellow-brown lava and basalt, lowered down in the previously dug holes.